HOME INSPECTIONS IN ONTARIO AND TORONTO

 WHAT DO HOME INSPECTORS LOOK FOR?

 Home inspections are a standard piece to the home buying puzzle.
-Whether it’s a new home or a very old home, having a home inspection offers you some peace of mind.
+Whether it’s a new home or a very old home, having a home inspection in Ontario offers you some peace of mind.
 Home inspections will help to identify any hidden issues within the house that may cost you post-sale.
 Beyond the financial costs affiliated with these potential repairs, they will also ensure the property is safe.

 An Ontario home inspection checklist should include, but not limited to:

 • water damage

 These are just some of the main areas a home inspector will pay attention to during their inspection.
 In some cases should they have cause for concern regarding certain areas, your home inspector may recommend getting a follow up inspection with a specialist.

 Your inspector will be looking at all of the items on the Ontario home inspection checklist above.
 Not only are they looking for things that need to be dealt with immediately, but they can also provide you with a list of things that may need some attention in the not-so-distant future.
 Typically, they will provide in their follow up report the cost to fix said items and the timeline in which you should aim to have these repaired by.